Quotients of skew morphisms of cyclic groups: Using quotients to generate skew morphisms

 A \textsc{Magma}~\cite{Magma} implementation of the described algorithm succeeded in finding all skew morphisms of cyclic groups of order up to $161$.
 (The file listing all of these skew morphisms is available at~\cite{List}.)
-This significantly improves the previous largest complete list~\cite{ConderList} which goes up to order $60$.
-In Table~\ref{tab:cyclic} we summarise the skew morphisms of cyclic groups $\C_n$ for $n \leq 161$.
+This significantly improves the previous largest complete list~\cite{ConderList} which goes up to the order $60$.
+In Table~\ref{tab:cyclic} we summarise the information obtained about skew morphisms of cyclic groups $\ZZ_n$ for $n \leq 161$.
 We include a group in the table if and only if it admits a proper skew morphism.
-These groups are listed by their orders, and for each of them we provide the total number of skew morphisms (written as the sum of the numbers of proper skew morphisms and automorphisms), and the number of equivalence classes of proper skew morphisms.
-(Two skew morphisms of a group $B$ are \emph{equivalent} if they are in the same orbit of $\Sym(B)$ under the conjugation action of $\Aut(B)$.)
-Note that the automorphism group of a cyclic group $\C_n$ is always abelian, and hence the conjugation action of $\Aut(\C_n)$ on itself is trivial.
-It follows that the number of equivalence classes of $\Aut(\C_n)$ is equal to $|\Aut(\C_n)|$.
-For this reason, we list the number of equivalence classes only for proper skew morphisms.
+Moreover, if a listed group admits a proper skew morphism that is not coset-preserving, then the order of the group is preceded by the asterisk character ($^*$).
+All included groups are listed by their orders, and for each of them we provide the total number of skew morphisms (written as the sum of the numbers of proper skew morphisms and automorphisms), and the number of conjugacy classes of proper skew morphisms in $\Aut(\ZZ_n)$.
+Note that the automorphism group of a cyclic group $\ZZ_n$ is always abelian, and hence the conjugation action of $\Aut(\ZZ_n)$ on itself is trivial.
+It follows that the number of conjugacy classes of $\Aut(\ZZ_n)$ is equal to $|\Aut(\ZZ_n)|$.
+For this reason, we list the number of conjugacy classes only for proper skew morphisms.
 We also note that the numbers of skew morphisms in Table~\ref{tab:cyclic} for $n \leq 60$ coincide with the numbers of skew morphisms in~\cite{ConderList}.